PostHog/posthog.com/contents/blog/pricing-lessons.md

 Early on, optimize for learning.
 Later on, optimize for the best solution for your users.

 **We didn't start with a $0 minimum**.
-Last summer, we worked on finding just five reference customers for our paid product (we now have X customers).
+Last summer, we worked on finding just five reference customers for our paid product.

 For these, we didn't offer $0 minimum - we charged $2k/month minimum.
 We simply couldn't support more than this, and we were already getting enough inbound interest.